raviranjan19750/showwcase_pokemon/README.md

  Pokemon App to display initial list of pokemon further showing more information about a Pokemon when tapped.

-  - An authentication screen to login with dummy user
+  - An authentication screen to login with dummy user(if user logged in => redirects to homescreen)
   - Feature to save favorite Pokemon with separate screen to list them
   - Search for a pokemon using Pokemon id or name
   - An Infintite scrollable list for all the pokemons